tydar/eleventy-personal-blog/about/index.md

   order: 4
 ---

 I am an IT professional living in the American Midwest.
-I'm using this blog to write about things that I'm interested in: Linux tips and tricks, managing infrastructure (particularly virtualized Linux systems), cloud services, CI/CD, DevOps, and notes from software projects I'm developing.
+I'm using this blog to write about things that I'm interested in: Linux, managing infrastructure (particularly virtualized Linux systems), cloud services, CI/CD, DevOps, and notes from software projects I'm developing.

+Tyler Darnell

+You can reach me at firstname dot a dot lastname at gmail dot com.